intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.rst

 Install
 =======

-If you have not installed BigDL-Nano, follow [Nano Install Guide](../Overview/nano.md#2-install) to install it according to your system and framework (i.e. tensorflow or pytorch).
+If you have not installed BigDL-Nano, follow :doc:`Nano Install Guide <../Overview/nano.md#2-install>` to install it according to your system and framework (i.e. tensorflow or pytorch).

 Next, install a few dependencies required for Nano HPO using below commands.